Home » Recipes » By Course » Baked Goods » Quick Brazilian Cheese Bread (Pão de Queijo)

 • In a large bowl, add tapioca flour and pour in the hot liquid mixture.
 Mix with a spatula until combined.

-• When dough is cool to touch, add in the eggs and parmesan cheese and knead until smooth.
+• When dough is cool to touch, add in the eggs and cheese and knead until smooth.

 • Allow the mixture to rest for 15-20 minutes to firm up.
 Then, using a cookie scoop, take a heaping tablespoon of the "dough" and place the cheese balls on the prepared baking sheet.
 Alternatively, you can also pour the batter into a mini muffin pan.